iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Common PDEs B.C Catalogs.md

 X_n(x) = \sin(\lambda_n x) \quad \lambda_n = \frac{n\pi }{L} \quad n \in \mathbb{N}
 $$

-The full solution this boundary conditions for the dimensionless form is discussed in: [[Separation of Variables#Wave Equation Example 1D fixed Ends]].
+The full solution this boundary conditions for the dimensionless form is discussed in: [[Separation of Variables for Heat and Waves#Wave Equation Example 1D fixed Ends]].

 #### **One end Fixed Boundary Condition**